shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 ```
 **Let for block scoping.**

-One of the other problem new JavaScript developers face is understanding the lexical scoping.
-If you’re coming from a language like “C”, you’re more familiar to the block level scoping of variables.
-But when it comes to JavaScript, there’re not block level scoping.
-All the variables are hoisted to its containing function ( if there’s any ) else will be part of the global scope.
-Let’s see the below code:
+As opposed to the languages like "C", JavaScript doesn't have block scoping.
+All variable inside a block are hoisted to its containing function ( if any ) or will be part of the global scope.

 ```javascript
 if(true){